adityaraghavan98/IQ-X/README.md

-# IQ-X
+# IQ-X (Image Quality Assessment via Cross-Modal Validation)

-IQ-X provides a reference-based workflow to diagnose AFM image degradation by validating image metrics against SEM stability.
+IQ-X is a reference-based, physics-informed framework for assessing AFM image quality using SEM as a non-contact stability baseline.
+By comparing the temporal evolution of interpretable image metrics across paired AFM–SEM images acquired from the same region, IQ-X distinguishes AFM-specific degradation from true sample morphology.
+Metrics that remain stable in SEM but evolve in AFM are identified as indicators of AFM image quality, enabling diagnosis of dominant degradation mechanisms such as loss of high-frequency spatial detail while ruling out feedback instability and double-tip artifacts.